sk-shankar/sk-shankar.github.io/README.md

 [project break the cycle](http://projectbreakthecycle.com/about)

-The purpose of this permanent working group is to design and execute the meta-process of project break the cycle in order to optimally fulfill our organization’s mission.
+the purpose of this permanent working group is to design and execute the meta-process of project break the cycle in order to optimally fulfill our organization’s mission.

 PEOPLE

-The members of the group are all volunteer college students.
+the members of the group are all volunteer college students.

-farouk marhaba - mailto:farouk@projectbreakthecycle.com
+farouk marhaba - farouk@projectbreakthecycle.com

-sanjeeth rajaram - mailto:sanjeeth@projectbreakthecycle.com
+sanjeeth rajaram - sanjeeth@projectbreakthecycle.com

-darshan shah - mailto:darshan@projectbreakthecycle.com
+darshan shah - darshan@projectbreakthecycle.com

-dheeraj bandaru - mailto:dheeraj@projectbreakthecycle.com
+dheeraj bandaru - dheeraj@projectbreakthecycle.com

-jad marhaba - mailto:jad@projectbreakthecycle.com
+jad marhaba - jad@projectbreakthecycle.com

-sk shankar - mailto:sk@projectbreakthecycle.com
+sk shankar - sk@projectbreakthecycle.com

 PROJECTS